Copy and paste the below script into your own website or blog to embed this book.

 But in the end, this book in which I could see myself, wanted to see myself, faltered.
 The mirror remained a mirror, and it shattered.
 After an argument over a pet toad and a potions pot, Jennifer admits she is no witch.
 Whether or not this was Konigsburg’s intention, I was crushed.
 The two girls carry on as friends, without the ruse of witchcraft or magic to bind them.
 Jennifer is clever and creative, but she has no special powers, is not gifted with otherworldly ability.
 She does not crackle with the possibility of agency married to wonder and made manifest in telekinesis or transformation.
 And ultimately, she is filtered, however admirably, through her friend, but she does not tell her own story.
 She was not there to answer all the questions I wanted to ask about the books she read, the calligraphy she practiced, the spells she cast.
 She is without voice.
 In the end, the Jennifer I recognized, that I fell in love with, the Jennifer who had so much confidence and power, was a mere human.
 She, too, was bound by her body.
 The girl I wanted to teach me witchcraft and courage, who I wanted to walk with hand in hand through a chilly northeastern park, did not exist in the book or without.

-Glory Edim is the founder of Well-Read Black Girl, a Brooklyn-based book club and digital platform that celebrates the uniqueness of Black literature and sisterhood.
-In fall 2017 she organized the first-ever Well-Read Black Girl Festival.
-She has worked as a creative strategist for over ten years at startups and cultural institutions.
-Most recently, she was the Publishing Outreach Specialist at Kickstarter.
-She serves on the board of New York City's Housing Works Bookstore.
+Glory Edim is the founder of Well-Read Black Girl, a book club and digital platform that celebrates the uniqueness of Black literature and sisterhood.
+She edited the Well-Read Black Girl anthology, which was nominated for an NAACP Image Award and named a best book of the year by Library Journal.
+The winner of the Innovator's Award from the Los Angeles Times Book Prizes, Edim worked as a creative strategist for over ten years and serves on the board of New York City's Housing Works Bookstore.